Hiring in Pakistan

 - Employees are entitled to paid annual leave after they have completed one year’s service with an employer.

-- Employees who have completed a period of 12 months’ continuous service in a factory will be allowed holidays for a period of 14 consecutive days (during the subsequent period of 12 months).
+- Employees who have completed 12 months of continuous service in a factory will be allowed holidays of 14 consecutive days (during the subsequent period of 12 months).

 - The law does not indicate whether paid annual leave increases with longer service or seniority.